postsharp/postsharp-emails/misc/goat-review/architecture.md

 If someone violates this rule, a warning will immediately be reported:

 ```
 LAMA0903.
-The type ‘MyInvoiceConverted’ does not respect the naming convention set on the base class or interface ‘IInvoiceFactory’.
-The type name should match the "\*InvoiceFactory" pattern.
+The type ‘CheeseGenerator’ does not respect the naming convention set on the base class or interface ICheeseFactory.
+The type name should match the "*CheeseFactory" pattern.
 ```

 The shorter the feedback loop is, the smoother the code reviews will go!
 Not to mention the frustration both sides avoided!